ChemeketaCS/csweb/content/assignments/cs162/logicgates/index.md

 Before submitting, delete any Makefiles in your directory, as well as any subfolders (like “debug” or “release”).
-Then zip up your final version of the Inheritance folder.
+Then zip up your final version of the LogicGateProject folder.
 Use zip, not 7z, rar, etc.

 For example, on windows, you can right click the LogicGateProject folder,
 ![right click the folder](right%20click.png)